 Some businesses don’t accept credit cards as a method of payment.
 There are fees that merchants have to pay in order to process credit cards and many of them don’t want to pay them.

-As we head into 2018, this is no longer a good business practice.
+This is no longer a good business practice.
 It’s essential that businesses are open to credit card processing because so much revenue can be gained through it.
 Businesses that don’t accept credit cards are hindering their growth and competitiveness.

 More People Are Using Credit Cards